makandz/synduce/README.md

  * Provide clear steps for using each feature described above
  * This section is critical to testing your application and must be done carefully and thoughtfully

 After typing in the URL for the application a user will be brought to the splash page of the website.
+Here there are 3 main options:

+- Login as an existing user
+    - The button for this option is available in the navigation bar.
+Once you click it you will be taken to the login page where you can enter your credentials.
+After you have logged in you will be taken to the code editor page.
-Here there are 3 main options: Login as an existing user, register for an account using and email and a password or login as a guest.
+- Register for an account using an email and password
+    - This button is also located in the nav bar.
+Again you will be taken to a page where you can enter your email and password and your account will be registered.
+- Login as a guest
+    - This will take you directly to the code editor page and you can start entering your code here.

 You can also view the synduce source code for Synduce on github if you wish from this page.
 By clicking on the login button a user will be brought to a login page where you can enter your credentials.
 If you choose to register, you will be brought to a registration page and you can register for an account with your email and password.
 In both cases you will be brought to the code editor page.
 If you choose neither you can click on the 'Try it For Free' button and you will be brought to the code editor.
 Here you can type in your OCaml scripts and once you are ready you can hit the run button to synthesize the script with Synduce.
 After the code has executed you will be able to see the log output of the job that you had sent.

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?